Square Root Of 2 Times 2

 Problem Solving in Geometry

 In geometry problems, recognizing opportunities to use 2√2 can simplify calculations and lead to elegant solutions.
-For example, if you are given a geometric figure with certain side lengths and angles, look for relationships that involve √2.
+So for example, if you are given a geometric figure with certain side lengths and angles, look for relationships that involve √2.
 This might involve using the Pythagorean theorem, trigonometric functions, or other geometric principles to find unknown lengths or areas.

 Real-World Applications